 Sages in the post-biblical period continued to consider the question of the origin of wisdom.
 However, in apocryphal Wisdom literature of the period (the end of the third century through the second century BCE) the divine source of wisdom occupies a much larger place than in biblical Wisdom literature.
 In Ben Sira, for example, the sage is a kind of prophet who receives his wisdom from God.
 Even more so, wisdom is completely identified with the divine Torah; the sage is no longer a man who comprehends the secrets of human existence, but rather one who is adept in that Torah.
 A further element that develops in post-biblical Wisdom literature, especially among the Dead Sea sect, is esoteric wisdom that is fed by knowledge from a divine source, which is passed down among the circles of the sages and is not shared with the wider community.
 This knowledge includes, among other things, the secret of the correct interpretation of the Torah and eschatological knowledge.

 How can we explain the gap between biblical and post-biblical conceptions regarding the nature and source of wisdom?
 Can we locate the seeds of later notions in the biblical conceptions?
 And do later conceptions entirely deny the human ability to attain Wisdom, or do they still leave space for human reason?
 These questions lie at the heart of the proposed project.
-I will seek to uncover the relation between human and divine wisdom in biblical and post-biblical texts, to clarify the relationship between these works, and to investigate potential influences on the different approaches to the question of the source of Wisdom.
+I will seek to uncover the relation between human and divine wisdom in biblical and post-biblical texts, to clarify the relationship between these works, and to investigate potential influences on the different conceptions of the question of the source of wisdom.

 The classical approach proposed an internal development in the biblical Wisdom tradition: from practical wisdom, which focused on the individual and his abilities, to theological wisdom, which identified the source of wisdom with God and cast doubt on the individual’s ability to attain meaningful insights without divine intervention.
 Recently, there has been an increasing tendency in the scholarship to reject the developmental theory, and instead to reinforce the claim that multiple approaches were adopted simultaneously by the authors of various Wisdom texts and are not contradictory.
 A few scholars have even called for the abandonment whole cloth of the distinctions between wisdom and revelation, claiming that the sages themselves did not make such divisions and saw both revelation and human reason as acceptable means to arrive at wisdom.